 (1) Upon a sale of real property under section 8, or upon the order of the Governor in Executive Council directing the conveyance or transfer of any escheated property to any person or persons named in such order, the sheriff shall execute a proper conveyance or transfer of the land to the purchaser or to the person or persons named in the order of the Governor in Executive Council, as the case may be, which said conveyance or transfer shall operate to pass the right, title, and interest of the deceased owner or the Crown, as the case may be, to the purchaser or such person or persons as in any other case.

-(2) The Registrar of Titles, upon production to him of any such transfer of land which is subject to the provisions of the Transfer of Land Act 1893, together with a certified copy of the order of the Court or the order of the Governor in Executive Council, as the case may be, shall register the said transfer and, notwithstanding any provision of the said Act to the contrary, production of the duplicate certificate of title shall not be required but, for the purposes of registration, the Registrar may, if he thinks fit, make such orders and publish such advertisements as are provided for in the case of dealing with land when the duplicate certificate of title is lost or not produced.
+(2) The Registrar of Titles, upon production to him of any such transfer of land which is subject to the provisions of the Transfer of Land Act 1893, together with a certified copy of the order of the Court or the order of the Governor in Executive Council, as the case may be, shall register the said transfer.

 [Section 10 amended: No. 81 of 1996 s.
-153(1).]
+153(1); No. 21 of 2022 s.
+53.]

 11. Rules of Court